 Can I view the facilities and try the sport before deciding to join?

-Yes, we have novice sessions Tuesday afternoons 17:00 where you can join for a session to try the sport and view the facilities prior to joining.
+Yes, you can arrange to view the facilities accompanied by a committee member and you can also book a beginner paddling lesson with our coach prior to joining.
 All equipment will be provided for this should you not have your own.

 I don’t have my own equipment, do I need to buy before joining?